aspirity-inc/easydev/documentation/src/content/docs/theming/index.md

 };
 ```

-darkTheme inherits fields from lightTheme and overwrites some of them.
+DarkTheme inherits fields from lightTheme and overwrites some of them.

 ```ts
 # dark theme "@core/Theme/index.tsx"